Bucky O'Hare: Overview

 The original Bucky O'Hare was published by Neal Adams's Continuity Comics between 1984 and 1985.
-The series consisted of six eight-page instalments, printed in issues #1-6 of the comics anthology series Echo of Futurepast, with Hama writing, Michael Golden on art, and colours by Cory Adams.
+The series consisted of six eight-page installments, printed in issues #1-6 of the comics anthology series Echo of Futurepast, with Hama writing, Michael Golden on art, and colors by Cory Adams.
 All six parts were collected into an oversized graphic novel in 1986.

 The comic book spawned an animated television adaptation, Bucky O'Hare and the Toad Wars, and in 1991, to coincide with its release, the original comic was re-published as its own standalone series, in an expanded form.
 Each issue of this series modified the original art and script, inserting many new panels and scenes into the story, lengthening each 8-page chapter to around 24 pages apiece.
 The series was intended to run for six issues, but only five were published between January 1991 and March 1992, leaving the expanded version of the story incomplete.
 Hama wrote a second Bucky O'Hare arc, which was never published.

 When the animated series was broadcast in the United Kingdom in 1992, DC Thomson published their own Bucky O'Hare comic.
 The first six issues of the series re-printed the expanded version of the original US series (including the previously-unpublished sixth issue) after which the series moved on to original material incorporating characters and concepts from the animated series.
 These new stories were penned by Continuity Comics writer Peter Stone, who also co-wrote the final episode of the animated series, penciled by Andre Coates, and inked by Joel Adams.
 The UK series ran bi-weekly from March to December of 1992, but was cancelled after twenty issues, ending on an unresolved cliffhanger.

-The cartoon, meanwhile, ran from September 1991 to January 1992, along with a series of action figures.
+The cartoon, meanwhile, ran from September to December 1991, along with a series of action figures.
 During that period, Konami produced two tie-in video games based on the property: an NES version and an arcade version, both released in 1992.

 In 2007, Vanguard Productions reprinted the original comic in a black-and-white "manga"-style digest size collection, titled Bucky O'Hare and the Toad Menace.
 This edition collected the expanded, six-issue version of the Hama/Golden series (including the sixth issue, previously not available in the US), and two further stories from issues #7 and #8 of the UK series.
 A deluxe edition was also released, but some copies of this edition were just the standard edition with a slipcover, not the signed, numbered color version that was advertised.